mpatt403/A3Q1/README.md

 Extract all the folders from the zip file

-Open ./A3Q1_Application/A3Q1_Application/src/main/java/org/example
+Go to ./A3Q1_Application/A3Q1_Application/src/main/java/org/example

 Open Students.java with IntelliJ

-AFter opening select "Open in Project" if prompted
+After opening select "Open in Project" if prompted

 Then at the bottom right corner select "Load Maven Project" and Select "always add" when asked for external libraries